Dreamscape (1984 film): Effects and design

+Filming

-Principal photography began 3rd February 1983 in Los Angeles, CA. Locations included Union Station, Los Angeles, Los Alamitos Race Course, Los Alamitos, CA, and the University of the Pacific in Stockton, CA.
+Principal photography began February 3, 1983 in Los Angeles.
+Locations included Los Angeles Union Station, Los Alamitos Race Course, and the University of the Pacific in Stockton.

+The music score is by French composer Maurice Jarre.

-Release and reception
+Release

 Dreamscape was released on August 15, 1984.
 The film was a box office success grossing 12.1 million dollars on a 6 million dollar budget.
 This was the second film released to movie theaters that was rated PG-13 under then-new MPAA ratings guidelines, following Red Dawn, which had come out five days prior.
 The film was released on DVD on June 6, 2000, January 4, 2005, and April 7, 2015.

-Dreamscape has a 79% 'Fresh' rating on review aggregator Rotten Tomatoes, based on 33 critics, with an average rating of 6.4/10.
-The critics consensus reads, "Dreamscape mixes several genres—horror, sci-fi, action—and always maintains a sense of adventure and humor."
-On Metacritic — which assigns a weighted mean score — the film has a score of 63 out of 100 based on 10 critics, indicating "generally favorable reviews".
+Reception

+The film was spoofed on RiffTrax by comedians Janet Varney and Cole Stratton on June 19, 2015.